The High Sign: Production

 The High Sign was Keaton's first independent production.
 In contrast to the "violent slapstick" of the films he had made with Fatty Arbuckle, this short film evinces the "dry and quiet comedy style" which would become Keaton's trademark.

-Location filming took place in the Los Angeles area beach communities of Redondo Beach, Long Beach and Venice Beach.
 The climactic chase scenes inside the house take place on a split-level, cutaway set with revolving wall panels, trap doors, and hidden corridors in all the rooms.
 Filming took place at the studios of the Comique Film Corporation recently vacated by Arbuckle.
 Keaton also began working with Arbuckle's former cinematographer Elgin Lessley and technical director Fred Gabourie, who remained with him until he signed with MGM in 1929.

 Release

 Though Keaton completed The High Sign a year earlier, he delayed its release because he felt it too closely mimicked Arbuckle's style; he also "thought the gags were too ridiculous and clever for their own sake".
 The High Sign was released April 4, 1921.
 At that time, Keaton had broken his ankle while filming the first version of The Electric House and his company needed to market a new film.